judell/AnnotationPoweredSurvey/README.md

 For the CredCo app, we assume that annotators will be placed into individual Hypothesis groups, each of which will also have the project coordinator as a member.
 That means the coordinator can <a href="https://jonudell.info/h/facet/">export</a> data from each of the per-annotator groups.
 It also means that we'd need to copy the data to the Public layer if/when that's desired.

-Ideally this approach would integrate with other systems, like <a href="https://meedan.com/en/check/">Check</a> and  <a href="https://tag.works/">TagWorks</a>, in order to leverage their question-answering capabilities while infusing them with annotation-powered contextualization.
+Ideally this approach would integrate with other systems, like <a href="https://meedan.com/en/check/">Check</a> and  <a href="https://tag.works/">TagWorks</a>, in order bring their question-answering capabilities to granular, in-situ content.